comprende-prod/trademe/notes/notes2.md

 DONE
 - Also include how someone might make their results into CSV and DataFrame DONE
+- Fix the test stuff - you have a comment in test_search.py for that.
 - Write a bunch of tests - we want high coverage!
 Everything! this includes testing that the right exceptions get raised, etc.
+- it also, uh, doesn't do parking anymore. good god.
+Ask Awhina how essential this is (given you'll need to prioritise pretty seriously).
 - Add a stop_page parameter to your search method - should be easy.
 - Set up linting or sth?
 Or just don't.